pablogd-hashi/consul-nomad-peering/README.md

 consul config write peering/public-api-intentions.hcl
 ```

-You can check in Consul UI in the first `dcanadillas` cluster that there is a Failover configured fo the peered cluster.
-If you go to `https://<CONSUL_HTTP_ADDR>//ui/dcanadillas/services/public-api/routing` in a browser, you will see the failover:
+You can check in Consul UI in the first `hashistack-gcp` cluster that there is a Failover configured fo the peered cluster.
+If you go to `https://<CONSUL_HTTP_ADDR>//ui/hashistack-gcp/services/public-api/routing` in a browser, you will see the failover:

 ![public-api-failover](./img/public-api-failover.png)

 You can also check the failover configuration in the Consul discovery chain:
 ```
 $ curl -ks $CONSUL_HTTP_ADDR/v1/discovery-chain/public-api -H "X-Consul-Token: $CONSUL_HTTP_TOKEN" | jq .Chain.Nodes
-{
-  "resolver:public-api.default.default.dcanadillas": {
-    "Type": "resolver",
-    "Name": "public-api.default.default.dcanadillas",
-    "Resolver": {
-      "ConnectTimeout": "15s",
-      "Target": "public-api.default.default.dcanadillas",
-      "Failover": {
-        "Targets": [
-          "public-api.default.default.external.dcanadillas-sec-default"
-        ]
-      }
-    }
-  }
-}

 ```

 If you delete the Nomad job from the first cluster: